rybodiddly/Archaeology-Application-Work-Experience-Uploader/README.md

 `-we` uploads all rows of experience in the csv into the Practical Work Experience section while omiting Supervisor and Artifact Management Columns.

-`-s ` only uploads rows containing of Supervisor experience to the Supervisor Experience section
+`-s ` only uploads rows containing of Supervisor Experience to the Supervisor Experience section

 `-a ` only uploads rows containing of Artifact Management Experience to the Artifact Management Experience section